Project-DarkNode/darknode-api/README.md

 DarkNode API is a Webhook API that you can run on your website created by the DarkNode team.

 # Example POST Request in Python
-When a POST Request is made to the API it will post the information in the "Body" to your [Firebase Realtime Database](https://firebase.google.com/docs/database)
+When a POST Request is made to the API, it will post the information in the "Body" to your [Firebase Realtime Database](https://firebase.google.com/docs/database)
 ```
 import requests
 import uuid